AmanoTeam/Pino/README.md

 ### `mips`

 This refers to the MIPS32r2 system architecture.
 It uses `hard` hardware floating-point and generates code targeting the 32-bit ABI by default, optionally supporting the o32 ABI as well.
-This matches the Clang NDK.
+This matches Clang.

 This architecture is no longer supported by the Android NDK, but it is available in Pino for anyone interested.